United Kingdom Jurisdiction

 United Kingdom Licensing Requirements

-In an effort to create a centralized division for gambling, the UK set up the Gambling Commission under the Gambling Act of 2005.
+In an effort to create a centralised division for gambling, the UK set up the Gambling Commission under the Gambling Act of 2005.
 The UK Gambling Commission is already one of the strongest gaming organisations in the world.
-The commission is currently fighting to make offshore locations adhere to the same standards and tax laws that the UK features (most notably through white listing, or approving which gaming companies can advertise in the UK).

 Complaints and Dispute Resolution